scipion-em/docs/release-2.0.0/sources/docs/developer/advanced-topics.rst.txt

 Desktop development
 -------------------

 Most of the Scipion graphic user interfaces (GUIs) to visualize EM objects (particles, coordinates, volumes, etc) have been developed in Java, extending Xmipp ShowJ and Particle Picker.
-Implementation details are available link:Scipion-Java[here].
+Implementation details are available `[here] <scipion-java>`_.

 Web development
 ----------------